Total Pageviews

 Popular Types of Glasses

 There are several basic types of whisky glasses.
 The Tumbler is the most common.
 It has straight, thick walls and a heavy base that prevents it from breaking easily.
 Its drinkability is fantastic, but the nosing is somewhat compromised.
 The delicate Snifter is tulip-shaped, with a thin stem and broad pedestal.
-Used mainly for cordials, it’s well suited for sipping fine whiskys and spirits thanks to the narrow mouth that accentuates the nose.
+Used mainly for cordials, it’s well suited for sipping fine whiskies and spirits thanks to the narrow mouth that accentuates the nose.
 A Glencairn is a specially developed whisky glass that maximises the three main facets of glassware mentioned above with an easily drinkable mouth, a thick glass pedestal, and a tulip shape that lets the liquor breathe, but directs the aroma right into your nose when lifted to the mouth.

 No matter what type you choose, it’s important that your whisky has room to move around in the glass.
 Like a fine wine, whisky needs room to breathe and relax.
 And the more you swirl it and let it breathe, the smoother and mellower the flavour and body become.
 Time to look at the glasses now and my picks deinde.